 Leftover pongal- as discussed above any type of leftover pongal that has solidified will work for this recipe.
 Make sure they are at room temperature before adding the other ingredients and shaping them.

 Herbs- the pongal can be lightened up with some of your favourite herbs or some spinach chopped in.
 This provides a good variety.
-You can also chop in some spinach onions to the mix if you like.
+You can also add some spinach and onions to the mix if you like.

 Ghee- since the pongal is already tempered with ghee, keeping the same flavour profile, is ideal.
 I love to roast the cutlets in just enough ghee that they are perfectly golden and absorbed well.